IvoryDagger/IvoryDagger/README.md

 <h1 align="center">Hi 👋, I'm Nievedha Karthikeyan</h1>
 <h3 align="center">I believe security is the future of the world, YOU KNOW, with PRIVACY being the thing of the past and all!
-Count me in for all things blue team!</h3>
+Count me in for all things Cybersecurity!</h3>

 - 🌱 I’m currently learning **Blue Teaming, Networks and Python**